 I went online to my university's book requirements for the fall to see if I could sell any to current students.
 Unfortunately, universities constantly switch up the textbook editions and required readings, so only two of my books were on the required book list.

 In terms of novels and non-educational books, check your neighbourhood or city to see if there are used book shops.
-If you bring your old novels there, sometimes they will buy them, and give you cash right on the spot.
+If you bring your old novels there, sometimes they will buy them and give you cash right on the spot.
 This is another way to gain some extra spending money.

 If you have no use for something, then clear it out of your room.
 Otherwise, it will just add an unnecessary clutter to your room.
-This will also add extra weight to your packing, and you'll want to have to move as little as possible.
+This will also add extra weight to your packing, and you'll want to move as little as possible.

 After studying abroad for four months with only one suitcase and a duffle bag, I discovered it's a lot easier to live on a little than I initially believed.
-It's so easy to become attached to the little things because they hold a certain memory.
+It's so easy to become attached to the things you own because they hold a certain memory.
 If you absolutely can't bring yourself to get rid of something, make use of it by creating something like a memory board or box, and putting all of your little knick-knacks in one contained spot.
 I keep all cards and hand-written notes in their own box, so I can go back and read them every once in a while.

-Are you packing up a current apartment or your room at home, and getting ready to move somewhere new?
 What are your best packing tips?
 Do you have any other ways that you earn extra cash while clearing out your old stuff?